 The Animal Sanctuary that Speaks for Itself

 All these combined makes the Alaska Wildlife Conservation Center an animal sanctuary you must visit at least once.
 The loving and caring attitude toward the animals is present in every corner of the center.
-The natural surroundings make it easier for the new residents to adopt to their new permanent home.
-Together with the educational resources and tours, these are more than enough reasons to visit the sanctuary and get a little bit closer to the Alaska’s wildlife.
+The natural surroundings make it easier for the new residents to adapt to their new permanent home.
+Together with the educational resources and tours, these are more than enough reasons to visit the sanctuary and get a little bit closer to Alaska’s wildlife.

 For more information about Alaska and other places near the Alaska Wildlife Conservation Center, please read the following guides.

-- Dreamy Alaska Photo Diary
+- ALASKA IN PHOTOS: Dreamy Alaska Photo Tour

 The wildlife is absolutely amazing!
 This is definitely a place where I would relax and get some fresh air! 🙂 x